 By Rebecca Honig and Francoise Lartigue, ParentPowered curriculum & content

 It began with a request from a small rural coastal town.
 They needed a new way to support families facing some of the biggest challenges.
 Their community was experiencing trauma at a higher rate than the surrounding towns.
 Community members were not getting the services they desperately needed to navigate challenges.
 Their suicide rates were exceptionally high.
 They wanted custom messages that would help parents build resilience, messages that would help them recognize signs of stress.
-Messages that would encourage families to reach out for help and connect families to critical local resources like food assistance programs and mental health specialists.
+Messages that would encourage families to reach out for help and connect families to critical local resources like food assistance programs and student mental health resources.

 In the busy heart of The East Bay, this request was echoed.
 Too many families were experiencing isolation as a result of trauma, they wanted messages that would help families connect with others and build the systems of support that are proven to buffer trauma.